 What can I do if I think my privacy rights have been violated?

-If you believe that you have been aggrieved by any act of ours in violation of the Cable Act, we encourage you to contact us directly as described below in “How do I contact Comcast?” in order to resolve your question or concern.
+If you believe that you have been aggrieved by any act of ours in violation of the Cable Act or other applicable laws, we encourage you to contact us directly as described below in “How do I contact Comcast?” in order to resolve your question or concern.
 You may also enforce the limitations imposed on us by the Cable Act as applicable with respect to your personally identifiable information through a civil lawsuit seeking damages, attorneys' fees, and litigation costs.
 Other rights and remedies may be available to you under federal or other applicable laws as well.
 This customer privacy notice neither supersedes nor modifies any arbitration agreement to which you may be bound relating to the provision of our cable video service, our high-speed Internet service, our phone and communications services, or our home security service to you as a subscriber to one or more of these services.Back to Top

 Will Comcast notify me if it changes this notice?